 Summertime is here.
 Well, from a meteorological point of view, summer starts on June 1.
 Astronomers, however, see the summer starting around June 21 or June 22.

-One of the commonly asked questions I get is about the temperature records and highest temperature ever recorded on Earth.
+One of the commonly asked questions I get is about the temperature records and the highest temperature ever recorded on Earth.

 While there are some conflicting sources, I tried to analyze and research the highest temperature recorded and give some background story on how the air temperatures are measured by the World Meteorological Organization.